CrossRef/event-data-user-guide/event-data-manual.md

 An Artifact Record is a text file that contains a list of URLs, one per line, of the parts that make it up.

  Artifact files are split into parts because they are very large (for example the DOI file may be up to 3GB).
-To retrieve a complete Artifact, download the the Artifact Record and then download each link within it.
+To retrieve a complete Artifact, download the Artifact Record and then download each link within it.
 Every Artifact file (both record and the parts) is made up of a name and an MD5 hash of its content, so you verify that received all the files correctly.

 The structure of each type of Artifact file is chosen to best suit the data, and is described per-source below.

-### List of artifact types
+### List of Artifact types

 | Type name              | Description                      | Example URL                                                                                                |
 |------------------------|----------------------------------|------------------------------------------------------------------------------------------------------------|